csci104/site/homework/cmake_automated_tests.md

 ---

-In lab you will learn about `Makefile`s and `gtest` (C++ testing suite) which are used in our testing suites.
+Our automated tests use `gtest` (C++ testing suite).
 We may not ALWAYS use the same style of testing suite, and sometimes you may be asked to write tests, but when we do release `gtest` based testing suites, here is how to run them.

 Also, just like compiling and debugging, it will require some command line skills.
 I think some CS 104 students do not feel comfortable navigating at the command line/terminal (which I hope we can rectify in CS 103 in the future).
 Basic commands like `cd`, `cp`, `rm`, `pwd`, `mv` etc. should be familiar.
 With that said, refer to the [CS104 Wiki]({{site.baseurl}}/wiki/linux}}) that goes through the important background for command line navigation.